riscv/sail-riscv/doc/ExtendingGuide.md

 to see how this is done for the SiFive core-local interrupt (CLINT) controller, the HTIF timer and terminal devices.
-The implementation of the actual functionality provided by these MMIO devices would need to be added to the C and OCaml emulators.
+The implementation of the actual functionality provided by these MMIO devices would need to be added to the C emulators.

 If this functionality requires the definition of new interrupt sources, their encodings would need to be added to `riscv_types.sail`,